 The majority of our revenue is earned from licensing content.
 Content licenses are generally purchased by our customers on a monthly or annual subscription basis, whereby a customer pays for a predetermined quantity of content that may be downloaded over a specific period of time, or, on a transactional basis, whereby a customer pays for individual content licenses at the time of download.
-Prior to the Sale of Webdam, we also earned revenue from licensing hosted software services through Webdam's cloud-based tools for businesses, which were purchased as part of a subscription.
+Subsequent to the acquisition of PicMonkey, we also generate revenue from the license of creative editing tools.

-We recognize revenue upon the satisfaction of performance obligations, which occurs when (i) content is downloaded by a customer or (ii) hosted software services are provisioned and available to a customer.
+We recognize revenue upon the satisfaction of performance obligations, which occurs when content is downloaded by a customer.
 For content licenses, we recognize revenue on both our subscription-based and transaction-based products when content is downloaded, at which time the license is provided.
 In addition, management estimates expected unused licenses for subscription-based products and recognizes the estimated revenue associated with the unused licenses as digital content is downloaded and licenses are obtained for such content by the customer during the subscription period.
 The estimate of unused licenses is based on historical download activity and future changes in the estimate could impact the timing of revenue recognition of our subscription products.
-Revenue associated with hosted software services is recognized ratably over the term of the license.
+For revenue associated with the license of our creative editing tools, the Company recognizes revenue on a straight-line basis over the subscription period.
 We expense contract acquisition costs as incurred, to the extent that the amortization period would otherwise be one year or less.